All Aboard - The ADHD Blog

 Read More

-Mark Allen’s Parenting Story
+Mark Allen’s ADHD Parenting Story

 Claire Quigley Ward Claire Quigley Ward

-Mark Allen’s Parenting Story
+Mark Allen’s ADHD Parenting Story

 In this episode of the All Aboard ADHD podcast, Claire is joined by parent guest Mark Allen - a former stand-up comedian who now juggles working in IT, with being a writer, Neuroshambles podcast host, and dad to three neurodivergent children, who have a combination of diagnoses including ADHD, Autism and PDA.
 Mark describes how differently ADHD presents in his children and speaks of the relief that came with the diagnoses, allowing him to better understand and support his children.